 Our resource is hard hitting, informative, and puts the hazard perception skills which learner drivers have acquired into a real life context.
 We hope as many people as possible can take advantage of this opportunity in order to improve road safety.”

 Get in touch to book a place

-Places are limited, so send an email to email@example.com for more information and to secure a place at the next session.
+Places are limited, so send us an email for more information and to secure a place at the next session.